<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 This workflow template includes two phases where a vendor onboarding card can be rejected:

-At the end of the workflow, the vendor onboarding form is assessed.
+• Onboarding Review ☑️: At the end of the workflow, the completed vendor onboarding form is assessed.
 A rejection here sends the card back to Vendor Onboarding Form 👷 for updates and resubmission.
-In some cases though, a rejection here should instead close the request entirely, with no further action.
-To support this, you can configure a Review Rejection phase where an admin user or team decides the next step:
+However, you may want a rejection to close the request entirely, with no further action.
+To support this, you can add a Review Rejection phase where an admin user decides the next step:

 • Return the form to the vendor for updates, or